-Large players have increased their low cost delivery capabilities and large Indian players have made significant entries on Continental Europe.
-The Group is seeing both Western and Indian service providers ultimately heading towards the same delivery model - a network of on-site, on-shore, near shore and offshore - with delivery centers, or delivery partners, in alternative locations around the world.
-Some analysts are now predicting that labour-intensive service delivery, where increased demand results in increased workforce, will not be sustainable - even though it will continue while labour costs are low.
+Large players have increased their low cost delivery capabilities and large Indian players have made some entries on Continental Europe.
+The Group is seeing both Western and Indian service providers ultimately heading towards the same delivery model - a network of on-site, onshore, nearshore and offshore - with delivery centers, or delivery partners, in alternative locations around the world.
+Some analysts are now predicting that labourintensive service delivery, where increased demand results in increased workforce, will not be sustainable - even though it will continue while labour costs are low.
 The future success of global delivery networks will depend less on the availability of low-cost resources and more on the quality of skills, tools, methodologies and alliances.